garden-io/garden/docs/reference/template-strings.md

 When using remote sources, the branch used is that of the project/top-level repository (the one that contains the project configuration).

-The branch is computed at the start of the Garden command's execution, and is not updated if the current branch changes during the command's execution (which could happen, for example, when using watch-mode commands).
+The branch is resolved at the start of the Garden command's execution, and is not updated if the current branch changes during the command's execution (which could happen, for example, when using watch-mode commands).

 | Type     |
 | -------- |